lueck/scannedb-ok/README.md

 ### Inter-word spacing

-The PDF-Format does not even know the concept of spaces.
+The PDF-Format does not even know the concept of spaces!
 Adding inter-word spaces turned out to work good based on a fixed factor: If the distance to the next glyph exceeds the product of the width and a fixed spacing factor, then insert a space.
 The factor may be changed with a command line argument.

-### Collect Glyphs of a Line
+### Collect the glyphs of a Line

 The glyphs of a line are collected by sliding window clustering.
-Collections of glyphs in text spans found by the pdf parser are ignored.
+Collections of glyphs in text spans found by the pdf parser are ignored; the clustering is done over the pure bag of glyphs of a page.

-The sliding window clustering algorithm outperforms k-means clustering, which needs the lines count before or needs finding the first fluctuation...

-The window size and stepping of the algorithm may be set using a command line parameter.
-For pages with line count above 42 it should be adapted.
+Different from k-means clustering, the sliding window algorithm finds the number of clusters on its own, provided a suitable window size and stepping width.
+These may be set using a command line parameter.
+For pages with more than 42 lines it should be adjusted.

-The downside of the sliding window clustering is, that the lines must not be too skew.
+The clustering is done on a univariate distribution: the y-coordinates (heights) of the glyphs' bottoms.
+The downside of this is that the lines must not be too skew.

 ### Categorization of lines